shriramch/shriramch.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Computer Science MSc student at <a href='https://ethz.ch/en.html'>D-INFK ETH Zürich</a>.
+subtitle: Computer Science Doctoral Student at <a href='https://ethz.ch/en.html'>D-INFK ETH Zürich</a>.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: true # crops the image to make it circular
-  more_info: Zürich, Switzerland
+  # more_info: Zürich, Switzerland

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page